Diego Polenta

 Diego Fabián Polenta Musetti (/es/; born 6 February 1992) is a Uruguayan former professional footballer who played as a centre-back.

 Polenta has been named in Uruguay's senior team several times, but remained uncapped.

 Club career

 Early career

-Born in Montevideo, Uruguay, Polenta started his career on hometown's club Danubio, in youth categories.
+Born in Montevideo, Uruguay, Polenta started his career at his hometown club Danubio, in youth categories.
 His abilities impressed the Italian club Genoa, and he was moved to the club in July 2008.

 Genoa C.F.C.

 He spent the whole 2009-10 season with the Primavera team.
 In the 2010-11 season he was included on the first team squad, with the 35 jersey.

 On 30 April 2011, he made his first team debut, against Napoli, after came off the bench to replace Giandomenico Mesto.

 A.S.
 Bari

 On 29 August 2011, he signed a season-long loan deal with the Serie B club Bari in order to gain first team football experience.
 After a successful stay that loan deal was extended by one year on 21 August 2012.
 He stayed with Bari until 2014.